scieloorg/ioisis/README.md

 # {"tag": ["field", ...], ...}
 ioisis jsonl2iso file.jsonl file.iso

-# Indirectly, convert active records of file.mst + file.xrf
+# Convert active and logically deleted records from file.mst
 # to file.iso, selecting records and filtering out fields with jq
-ioisis mst2jsonl --only-active file.mst \
+ioisis mst2jsonl --all file.mst \
 | jq -c 'select(.["35"] == ["PRINT"]) | del(.["901"]) | del(.["540"])'
 | ioisis jsonl2iso - file.iso
 ```

 By default, the input and output are the standard streams,
-but for MST+XRF input, where the MST must be given
+but the `bruma-mst2jsonl` MST input and the `jsonl2mst` MST output
+must be a file name, not a pipe/stream.
+For the former command,
-and the matching XRF will be found based on the file name.
+the matching XRF will be found based on the file name.
+For the latter,
+the control record is created at the end,
+which makes the random access a requirement.

 There are several other options to these commands
 intended to customize the process,